 Our lab welcomes committed individuals to apply for volunteer research assisantships with our lab.
 RAs work directly under one of the lab's graduate students and gain valuable hands-on research experience.
 Those interested in voluneteering should contact the graduate student whose research most closely matches their own interests.

 Students who qualify for the Federal Work-Study program can apply to work as a paid research assistant in the Higgins lab.
 You do not need to be a psychology major to apply, but interest in psychological research (particularly the research of the Higgins lab), is a plus.
-Work-study RAs typically work 10 hours/week on a range of projects within the lab (see People -- Current Members section of lab website for more information on projects).
-Responsibilities include data entry, literature searches, subject recruitment, and running experiments.
+Work-study RAs typically work 10 hours/week on a range of projects within the lab (see the Home section of lab website for more information on projects).
+Responsibilities include data entry, literature searches, coding, subject recruitment, and running experiments.
 Interested students should email the lab manager, and attach a cv, unofficial transcript, 2-page writing sample from any academic essay, and a short statement describing their research interests.

 Participate in a Study

 People interested in participating in a study should either sign up through SONA or contact a gradute student to see if they are currently running studies.